| distribution theory the neoclassical, or marginalist, theory

 Returns

-The demand side of the markets
+to the factors of production The demand side of the markets

 for productive factors is explained in large degree by the theory of marginal